justin9939/Bullet-Hell-Simulator/README.md

 - As a user, I want to be able to collect and use bombs (the firewall), which will clear all hazards from the game.
-- As a user, I want the current state of the game (upgrade level, weapon type, firewall amount, amount of hazards) automatically when I exit the game.
+- As a user, I want the current state of the game (upgrade level, weapon type, firewall amount, amount of hazards) to save after returning to the main menu.
 - As a user, on the main menu, I want the option to either load the previous saved game or start a new game.

+NOTE: In the final game, hazards will not be saved.
+Instead, the game will save at a "checkpoint" in a level, and starting a game there will give a brief grace period where there are no enemies.